Intra-Cellular Therapies Reports First Quarter 2022 Financial Results and Provides Corporate Update

 - Cash, cash equivalents, restricted cash and investment securities totaled

-- Mixed Features program: Study ‘403 evaluating lumateperone 42 mg in patients with major depressive disorder (MDD) and in patients with bipolar depression who exhibit mixed features is ongoing.
+- Mixed Features program: Clinical conduct is ongoing in Study 403, a global clinical trial evaluating lumateperone 42 mg in patients with MDD and in patients with bipolar depression who exhibit mixed features.
+We expect to complete clinical conduct in this Study in the second half of 2022.

-- ITI-333 program in opioid use disorder: Study ITI-333-001, a Phase 1 single ascending dose study evaluating the safety, tolerability and pharmacokinetics of ITI-333 in healthy volunteers is ongoing.
-Results from this study are anticipated in the second half of 2021.
+- ITI-333 program in Opioid Use Disorder: Following the positive results from our Phase 1 single ascending dose study evaluating the safety, tolerability and pharmacokinetics of ITI-333 in healthy volunteers, our plan is to advance the development of ITI-333 with neuroimaging studies, followed by a multiple ascending dose study.

 Conference Call and Webcast Details